Rebekah-Chuang/Data-driven-Analysis-for-Receipt-Scanning-Application/README.md

 ### 2. Rewards Receipts Status **(Highlight table)**:

-From the highlight table below, we can know the number and percentage of the receipt that are FINISHED/FLAGGED/PENDING/REJECTED/SUBMITTED.
+From the highlight table below, we can know the number and percentage of the receipt that is FINISHED/FLAGGED/PENDING/REJECTED/SUBMITTED.
 For example, among all the rewards receipts, 91.15% of them are finished(which is 64,350).
 The darker color represents the higher percentage/number.